cloud-gov/site/pages/knowledge-base/_kbarticles/2021-05-17-troubleshooting-ssh-connections.md

 layout: layouts/post
 title: "Troubleshooting SSH Connections"
 date: 2021-05-17 00:00:00 +00:00
+author:
+description: Some tips and tricks for logging into app instances using SSH
 excerpt: Some tips and tricks for logging into app instances using SSH
+tags:
+  - posts
 ---

 **UPDATE: As of November 28, 2022, cloud.gov only supports connecting to applications using SSH over port 2222.
 It is no longer possible to use port 22 to connect to applications over SSH.**